Free school meal eligibility checking 2025/26

 • Schools should flag pupils as “protected pupils” in their management information systems as this will be needed for school data collections.

 All protected pupils will be identified on schools’ free school meals list.
-Due to the transitional protection, eligibility for FSM is pupil based and not family based, and you may have cases of one sibling entitled to transitional protected FSM and the other not.
+Transitional protection FSM is pupil based and not family based, and you may have cases of one sibling entitled to transitional protected FSM and the other not.

 Related content: